 Category 1- Hazards are such as to require safety footwear.
 Each affected employee shall wear protective footwear when working in areas where there is danger of objects falling on or rolling across feet, piercing the sole, and where the feet are exposed to electrical or chemical hazards.
-Foot protection shall be provided by Facilities Management for all affected employees.
+Facilities Management will provide each affected employee an allotment to purchase protective footwear.